Oscars 2019 Category Breakdown: Best Original Screenplay

 Straight Outta Compton

 Three Billboards Outside Ebbing, Missouri

-Here’s the WGA’s recent history in this one:
+Here’s the WGA’s recent history in this category:

 - 2017: Get Out wins both WGA Original and the Oscar.